Managing Repos

 Create a Repo

-For the purposes of this example, our org name will be earthmover
+For the purposes of this example, our org name will be earthmover.

-If running these commands interactively, replace earthmover
+If running these commands interactively, replace earthmover with your org name.

 - CLI